-We offer a range of payments and services to help families with the costs of child care.
+We offer a range of payments and services to help with the costs of child care.

 Help with child care costs

-We offer a range of financial assistance to help with the cost of child care.
+We offer a range of financial assistance to help with the cost of care.

 - Child Care Benefit can help you with the cost of approved and registered child care

-- Child Care Rebate can assist with your out-of-pocket expenses for Child Care Benefit approved child care if you are working, studying or training.
-To get Child Care Rebate, you must make a claim for Child Care Benefit for approved care
+- Child Care Rebate can assist with your out of pocket expenses for Child Care Benefit for approved child care if you are working, studying or training - to get Child Care Rebate, you must make a claim for Child Care Benefit for approved care

-- Jobs, Education and Training Child Care Fee Assistance can help you with the cost of child care if you are eligible for Child Care Benefit for approved care and want to re-enter the workforce after having a child and are doing activities such as job search, work or study
+- Jobs, Education and Training Child Care Fee Assistance can help you with the cost of child care if you are eligible for Child Care Benefit for approved care, want to return to work after having a child and are doing activities such as job search, work or study

 Work out the assistance you may be able to get